OS templates in VMmanager

+The image format is .xz archive with maximum compression.
 Images are sparse files — the sequence of null bytes in them is replaced by information about these sequences.
 This saves disk space on the cluster node.

 The following operating systems can be installed from the ISPsystem repository on a virtual machine:

 Some functions may not be supported on Windows virtual machines.
 Learn more in Specifics of VM running on Windows.